In the mountains of Scotland's west coast and on the Hebrides

 Pattersen Spelling Variations

 are a very common occurrence in records of early Scottish names.
 They result from the repeated and inaccurate translations that many names went through in the course of various English occupations of Scotland

 .
 Pattersen has been spelled Patterson, Paterson, Pattersen, Patteson, Pattison and many more.

 Early Notables of the Pattersen family (pre 1700)

 Notable amongst the Clan

-, Bishop of Edinburgh...
-Another 26 words (2 lines of text) are included under the topic Early Pattersen Notables in all our PDF Extended History products and printed products wherever possible.
+Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
+Another 68 words (5 lines of text) are included under the topic Early Pattersen Notables in all our PDF Extended History products and printed products wherever possible.